 Me, Shawnte, and Kolby at the boundary.
 No turning back!

 The next 1.8 mile stretch of trail is very shaded and relatively level – so enjoy it.
 To your east, you will be able to see a small stream, shaded by tall trees and surrounded by grasses.
 This is the South Fork of the Santa Ana River, which eventually ends up in the Pacific Ocean near Huntington Beach.
 There is an old trail that leaves the South Fork Trail here, and appears to run right alongside the stream.
-Ignore this route, and stay on the clearer trail … unless you’re in dire need of some water.
+Ignore this route, and stay on the clearer trail.

 At the end of this stretch, the South Fork Trail meets with the Grinnell Ridge Trail – a 5.2 mile trail ascent from the South Fork Camp.
 Stay straight at the junction and continue south for another 0.3 miles … here, the trail starts gaining in elevation, and you’ll start to notice it again.
 You’re at 8000 feet right now, and over the next 2.1 miles, you’ll rise to 9070.

-The air is thin, but the scenery here is great.
-The South Fork Trail ends and splits into the Dollar Lake and Dry Lake Trails.
-Stay to the left at the junction to head on the Dry Lake Trail, which hops across the South Fork of the Santa Ana a few times and heads into some seriously picturesque alpine territory (now might also be a good time to refill on water).
+Here, The South Fork Trail ends and splits into the Dollar Lake and Dry Lake Trails.
+Stay to the left at the junction to head on the Dry Lake Trail, which hops across the South Fork of the Santa Ana a few times and heads into some seriously picturesque alpine territory.
+Now might also be a good time to check your water reserves to see if you need to do a quick refill.

 For the next 1.8 miles, the Dry Lake Trail makes five short-moderate switchbacks up the far western slope of Grinnell Mountain, slowly taking you away from the water and closer toward the treeline and those tantalizing (and approaching) peaks.